-He took a calming breath and tried again.
-“I've got a blue spider in my neck.”
-He spoke out of the left side of his mouth a bit louder this time, but still slowly.
-Still carefully.
+Boris took a calming breath and tried again.
+“I've got a blue spider in my neck,” he said, speaking through the right side of his mouth.

-The girl’s head turned to him again and her eyes latched hard onto his.
-He had beautiful brown eyes, but something was off about this dude.
+The girl turned to him again and her eyes latched onto his.
+He had beautiful brown eyes, but something was off.
 She thought about leaving.
-She thought about saying, “No, my name’s not Natasha, now get the fuck outa my face!”
 But he was cute.
-Real cute!
+Really cute!
 And he looked so serious.
 He looked so lost…

-“If perhaps you will tell me, this iz now where we are, the bus stop at Amhuurst and Five Street?”
+“If perhaps you tell me, this eez now where we are, the bus stop at Amhurst and Five Street?”

-“Yes it izz,” she said slowly, and carefully, matching his accent.
-She was starting to have fun.
+“Yes, eet ezz,” the girl said, enunciating her words as carefully as the stranger did, matching his accent.
+She realized with amazement she was having fun with him.
+Usually she had nothing but the strongest desire to hide from men.
 She saw him swallow something tight in his throat.
-He looked like he was going to throw-up, or maybe burst into tears.
+He looked like he was going to burst into tears.

-He felt her eyes and looked at her.
+He felt her eyes on the side of his face and looked over.
 When he did, she looked away again.

 “I've got a blue spider in my neck!” he said, trying one more time, throwing out all the stops, all his training.
 This time he said it loudly and quickly and without the proper care.

-The young woman laughed with an amused giggle, thinking, this guy is too much and swatted him playfully above the knee.
+The young woman smiled, then laughed out loud with genuine amusement, thinking, this guy is too much!
 He reminded her of somebody’s little brother.
-If he was trying to pick her up he was doing a horrible job.
+If he was trying to pick her up, he was doing a horrible job.
 It was both pathetic and darling.

 She said, “Yeah?
-Well, I’ve got a red rose on my ass, big boy,” and expected to see him blush.
+Well, I’ve got a red rose on my ass, pal,” and expected to see him blush.

 “Sorry.
 Say again, please.”